mapsync/scottsville-advisory/site/content/post/code-red-early-warning-calls.md

 Go to bottom of page and follow instructions to sign up for the Code Red Warning Calls.

-Any questions, call Kudge Harper’s office at 270.237.3631.
+Any questions, call Judge Harper’s office at 270.237.3631.